KubriakZahoor107/Art-Culture-Standalone/README.md

 This project uses **Next.js** for server-side rendering (SSR).

 This project requires **Node.js 18**.
-Run `nvm use` in the project directory to switch to this version.
+After cloning, run `nvm use` in the project directory to switch to this version.
 The `.nvmrc` file and the `package.json` `engines` field enforce this requirement.

 ## Getting Started

-After switching to Node 18, install dependencies and create a local `.env` file based on `.env.sample`:
+After running `nvm use`, install dependencies and create a local `.env` file based on `.env.sample`:

 ```bash
 npm install